WilliamOliveira1/William-s-memory-game/README.md

 Memory game project

+There is a bug that need to be fix when the screen is above 992px

 First was used git bash to control version and after was used Git kraken

 This is a project used to the Udacity web front-end fundamentals course.